 Why visit Samui Elephant Sanctuary?

-Elephants are incredible creatures, and the opportunity to interact with them and observe them is outrageously cool.
+Elephants are incredible creatures, and the opportunity to interact with them and observe them is outrageously humbling.
 While I do believe that there is no better place for elephants than in their natural habitat, the reality is that it is no longer possible for these particular elephants in Thailand for a number of reasons.

 Additionally, elephants, though big, are actually not great at bearing weight and have sharp protrusions from their spine which make it painful for them to carry load (like people) on their backs.
 So if you are looking into taking part in an ethical elephant interaction experience in Thailand, I would recommend visiting and supporting a facility such as this one over a trekking camp or show.

 Some food for thought: according to the World Animal Protection organization, “a true elephant-friendly venue is purely observational for visitors, where the safety of visitors and wellbeing of elephants is not affected by the need to constantly control the animals.
 The elephants would be managed in humane ways through the mahout who allows a maximum of freedom or through advanced ‘protected contact’ techniques.”
+Read more about how to be an elephant-friendly tourist here.

 At Samui Elephant Sanctuary the elephants freely roam the premises and are supervised by their mahouts.
 Although the property is much smaller than some other elephant sanctuaries, the elephants get fed well, can wander around, receive the medical care that they need, and most importantly are not subjected to hauling tourists around on their backs or performing stunts and tricks for visitors’ amusement.